Promo Code Today: Book Online and Save $30

 Step 3.
 To remove the old cables from your door springs, you should release the tension and allow you to pull them out.
 Unwind each spring about 12-18 inches in one direction and hold it in place with tape.
 The tension should push against the tape enough for it to stay put.
 It’s also possible to use heavy objects like screwdrivers or pieces of wood instead of tape.
 If any small pieces are holding together the end links of your cable, pry them apart carefully with a flathead screwdriver.
 With one hand on each side of the spring, slowly rotate it in opposite directions until you feel comfortable that it has enough room to unwind further.
 You may also need someone else to help you with this part of the process since it’s difficult to do yourself.
 Continue rotating each spring until they’re nearly fully extended but not completely flattened out.
 This is necessary to safely remove the cables from your garage door springs without them snapping back into place and hurting anyone nearby.

-See Also 15 Step Guide to Installing a Garage Door Opener
+See Also 4 Step Guide of How to Change Garage Door Opener Code: With and Without Keypad

 Step 4.
 The new cables you purchase for your garage door will most likely be the same length as the ones you remove.
 Once the cable is long enough for your garage door, feed one end through a hole in one side of an end link like before and slide a washer over that end before securing it tightly with pliers or another tool.
 Repeat the same process with the other side of the cable.
 Once the drums are free of their tracks, use needle-nose pliers to remove springs by twisting slowly in a counterclockwise direction.